wzamites/static-portfolio/README.md

 # static-portfolio
-non-react portfolio website
+portfolio

-This is my static portfolio website made in conjunction with a full-stack Udemy bootcamp.
+This is my static portfolio website made in conjunction with a full-stack bootcamp.
-This is separate from the portfolio made with React.